There are three basic parts to submitting an application:

 After the application has been determined to be free of all deficiencies, it may require additional review, such as a site visit or an approval from HHSC.

-Once all required approvals have been obtained, the application will be finalized and you will receive a notification letter confirming the completion of the application; it will and notify you of your next revalidation date.
+Once all required approvals have been obtained, the application will be finalized and you will receive a notification letter confirming the completion of the application; it will notify you of your next revalidation date.

 Important: You must complete the revalidation process by the deadline.
 If you don’t complete the revalidation process by the deadline, you will be disenrolled from all Texas health care programs and your claims and prior authorization requests will be denied.
 You must submit a re-enrollment application, and you won’t be able to submit claims or prior authorization requests during the re-enrollment process.